 Most were also Cinema Studies, some were from the Film & TV department (which I was taking about half of my courses in at one point in time), some were from the secluded law school (who also crossed over into our school due to studying business law and the legality of entertainment things) and some were in computer programming (as that was also in our school…surprisingly).

-It took some getting used to, but after that I never had problems with people misunderstanding me.
+It took some getting used to, but after that, I never had problems with people misunderstanding me.
 Or laughing at me because what I said sounded dumb to them.

 Look at the detail on Mori-senpai’s angelic painting!
 You can see the vermilion paint mixing technique she told Yatora about, her paint brush strokes, pencil outlines, and even the canvas texture underneath!
-Imagine what this would look like with a higher quality animation!
+Imagine what this would look like with a higher-quality animation!
 Blue Period Episode one

-When I had to make student films for my courses, the professors never questioned why I wanted to shoot entirely during the golden hour (or around twilight like when Yatora was frantically trying to sketch his neighborhood’s veranda) or why I put a blue filter on my short film about solitude and loneliness in the city.
+When I had to make student films for my courses, the professors never questioned why I wanted to shoot entirely during the golden hour (or around twilight, like when Yatora was frantically trying to sketch his neighborhood’s veranda) or why I put a blue filter on my short film about solitude and loneliness in the city.

 I loved the scene of Yatora frantically trying to sketch his neighborhood before Golden Hour ended.
-Blue Period Episode one
+Blue Period Episode One

 My old friends work for some of the bigger production studios, or museums (as I did for a time) – and a few people in my year are even famous actors, actresses, and directors and/ or producers.

-Or they are on tv attending the Emmy’s or Cannes, being awarded for their work.
+Or they are on TV, attending the Emmys or Cannes, being awarded for their work.
+Two people from my year are on Riverdale, of all shows.
+Haha.
 It’s really amazing the pull that network has.

 The same goes for the law students who mingled with us – they are each (for the most part) in dignified firms or dealing in their chosen fields.

 Hearing Yatora’s conversation with Mori senpai about the merit of talent vs raw ability was fascinating.

-Seeing Ryuuji recognize that Yatora is passionate about art, but just needed a kick in the ass to start was magnificent.
+Seeing Ryuuji recognize that Yatora is passionate about art, but just needed a kick in the ass to start, was magnificent.

-Mori senpai and Yatora making a connection over their shared interest in art.
+Mori senpai and Yatora are making a connection over their shared interest in art.
 From the Blue Period series premiere

-The way Mori senpai, Saeki sensei, and Ryuuji slowly eased him into figuring out he wanted to pursue art, and eventually join the art club before he could talk himself out of it due to fear of what others thought was also magnificent.
+The way Mori senpai, Saeki-sensei, and Ryuuji slowly eased him into figuring out he wanted to pursue art, and eventually join the art club, before he could talk himself out of it due to fear of what others thought was also magnificent.

+I hope Yatora pulls off getting accepted to TUA.
+I’m sorry, I keep bringing myself up, but I did something similar.
 The program I was in only admitted twenty graduate and twenty undergraduate students each year – and they rarely took transfers.

 I don’t know how I did it, but the gamble paid off.